dabbertorres/SomeVM/README.md

 * "true" and "false" (no quotes) are bools.
 * Instructions and their arguments are simply separated by spaces

-Current instructions:
+Current VM instructions:
 * \<instruction\> - \<description\>
   * \<argument list\>
-* print - prints out the type and the value of the value at the specified register
-  * register to print from
 * load - loads the provided literal or constant index to a register
   * register to load to
-  * literal to load to the constants list OR an index into the constants list to load
+  * index into the constants list to load
 * add - adds the values at the two registers and stores the result
   * register to write to
   * first register to add